Faezehabibi/pc_tutorial/information_flow.md

   The stimuli (the input light) is sent forward to the brain to be processed and make the learning happen; solely a bottom-up processing where there is a one-way flow (forward only).

+  * **Traditional Bottom-Up Model:** Retina be considered as the source of information where the stimuli happens, once we observe (earliest), the information goes forward in time, upward to the higher levels in the brain for (later) processing, then the information path is bottom-up and forward; while the information from the brain to the Retina is backward and top-down.

+  * **Predictive Coding Model**: Brain is considered as the source of information where the prediction of the stimuli is sourced (earliest), and the information goes forward in time, downward to the lower-level in the brain for (later) assessment, then the information path is top-down and forward; while the information from Retina to the higher level of the brain is backward and bottom-up.
+(Information is sourced at the brain in time $t=t_0$)

   **Forward pathway:** Retina (RGC) → LGN → V1 → V2 → ... → V4 → IT